 Read the most RECENT XRAYS.

 X–R-A-Y Literary Magazine’s vision is to publish uncomfortable, entertaining, and unforgettable prose that shines brighter than the skeleton in your body, prose that sees through the skin and reveals something deeper.
-We work hard to give our readers the best authors on the planet and do our best to release a story a day.
+We work hard to give our readers the best authors on the planet.

 Founding Editor: Jennifer Greidus @copcoat